NoHaxsJustAsian/Image-Processor/README.md

   - IImageProcessorModel
     - Added filter return method, getFilter into the interface.
     - Added constructPixel method, which returns a pixel when given rgb values.
+    - Added loadProjectHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file.

   - ImageProcessorModel
     - Added filter return method, getFilter, to decouple the model from the controller.